Soap making can be a really pleasurable experience.

-It is well known in the beauty industry, that the Dead Sea has many healing properties, it is great for boosting a sluggish circulation.
+It is well known in the beauty industry that Dead Sea Mud has many healing properties, it is great for boosting a sluggish circulation.

 100 g Dead Sea Mud

-- First weight out the Coconut oil and Shea butter and cut into small chunks, then place in a plastic bucket
+- First, weigh out the Coconut oil and Shea butter and cut into small chunks, then place in a plastic bucket.

-- Then weigh out the Olive and Sunflower oils
+- Weigh out the Olive and Sunflower oils.

-- Weigh out the mud and measure the essential oils and slowly mix them into the mud
+- Weigh out the mud and measure the essential oils, then slowly mix them into the mud.

 Fragrant Chamomile and Goats Milk

-We feel that no Cold Process Soap recipes would be complete, without mentioning Goats milk.
+We feel that no cold-process soap recipe list would be complete without mentioning Goat’s milk.

 600 g Olive Oil